spacetelescope/mirage/docs/observation_generator.rst

 Crosstalk
 ---------

 Crosstalk effects can also be added to the observation.
 Crosstalk in this case is defined as the unintentional mirroring of a fraction of the measured signal across amplifiers.
-Bright sources located in one quadrant of a detector can create dimmed copies of themselves in the other three quadrants (Rest, 2015).
+Bright sources located in one quadrant of a detector can create dimmed copies of themselves in the other three quadrants.
+Crosstalk on the NIRCam detectors has been quantified by Armin Rest.
+Results are detailed in his `2015 technical report <http://www.stsci.edu/files/live/sites/www/files/home/jwst/documentation/technical-documents/_documents/JWST-STScI-004361.pdf>`_.
 Crosstalk is added to the observation using an input file containing crosstalk coefficients.
 These coefficients control the magnitude and sign of the crosstalk signal between each combination of amplifiers.
-Currently, only the NIRCam detectors have non-zero crosstalk coefficients in the collection of `mirage` reference files.
+Currently, only the NIRCam detectors have non-zero crosstalk coefficients in the collection of *Mirage* :ref:`reference files <reference_files>`.

 (Optionally) Return from Linearized to Raw State
 ------------------------------------------------